 Many global central banks, including the U.S. Federal Reserve (Fed), have also begun withdrawing monetary policy support at an accelerated pace by tapering bond purchases, reducing balance sheets, and raising short-term policy rates in an attempt to tamp down the highest inflation rates in the past 40 years.
-The risk of a monetary policy “mistake” is higher today than at any point since the global financial crisis and the potential for higher volatility as liquidity is removed from the market is significant.
+The potential risk of a monetary policy “mistake” is higher today than at any point since the global financial crisis and the potential for higher volatility as liquidity is removed from the market is significant.

 Average price of global bond market indexes

-|Global Treasury ex-U.S.||99.25|
+|Global Treasury ex-U.S.||97.26|

-|EM Local Currency Sovereign||96.72|
+|EM Local Currency Sovereign||97.11|

-|U.S. Asset-Backed Securities||96.24|
+|U.S. Asset-Backed Securities||95.20|

-|U.S. Investment Grade CMBS||93.49|
+|U.S. Corporate Investment Grade||90.93|

-|U.S. Corporate Investment Grade||91.87|
+|U.S. Investment Grade CMBS||90.01|

-|U.S. MBS: Agency Fixed Rate MBS||91.86|
+|U.S. MBS: Agency Fixed Rate MBS||89.12|

-|EM USD Aggregate: Corporate||86.74|
+|EM USD Aggregate: Corporate||86.97|

-|U.S. Corporate High Yield||86.18|
+|U.S. Corporate High Yield||86.22|

-|EM USD Aggregate||83.48|
+|EM USD Aggregate||83.92|

 Global government yields are increasingly more attractive

 Higher interest rates have historically led to higher returns for fixed-income investors as fresh issuance is brought to market at higher coupons, and the current environment should be no exception.
-In addition, with global developed yield curves pricing in a series of aggressive rate hikes, if central banks hit the pause button later in the year due to weaker economic data or moderating inflation, high-quality bond yields may actually move lower to reflect a more gradual pace of rate hikes.
-A scenario where central banks are less aggressive in the coming months would also suggest incremental total return prospects in high-quality bonds through price appreciation.
-It’s the kind of environment where active managers can earn their keep through country, currency, and sector selection, as well as by targeting the most attractive areas of individual market’s yield curves.
+In addition, with global developed yield curves pricing in a series of aggressive rate hikes, if central banks hit the pause button due to weaker economic data or moderating inflation, high-quality bond yields may actually move lower to reflect a more gradual pace of rate hikes.
+A possible scenario where central banks are less aggressive in the coming months would also suggest incremental total return prospects in high-quality bonds through price appreciation.
+It’s the kind of environment where active managers can work to earn their keep through country, currency, and sector selection, as well as by targeting the most attractive areas of individual market’s yield curves.

 Against such a backdrop, it could be time again to add duration to a portfolio through high-quality government bonds and move on.
 But such a move isn’t without its risks, as government bonds, even after recent yield increases, still offer insufficient income to cushion against a further rise in interest rates, in our view.
 Moreover, the Fed and other major central banks are actively shrinking their balance sheets, which has the potential of keeping upward pressure on interest rates if aggregate demand declines.